prometheus/prometheus/docs/querying/basics.md

     rate(http_requests_total[5m] @ 1609746000)

-`@` modifier supports all representation of float literals described above within the limits of `int64`.
-It can also be used along with `offset` modifier where the offset is applied relative to the `@` modifier time irrespective of which modifier is written first.
+The `@` modifier supports all representation of float literals described above within the limits of `int64`.
+It can also be used along with the `offset` modifier where the offset is applied relative to the `@` modifier time irrespective of which modifier is written first.
 These 2 queries will produce the same result.